 Most people think that Thomas Edison invented the light bulb, but they would be wrong.
 In 1875, Thomas Edison purchased half of a patent.
 The patent was owned by a Toronto medical electrician.
 Edison wanted this to further his own research.
 The researcher who invented the light bulb was James Woodward.
 Woodward and a colleague by the name of Mathew Evans, filed a patent for the: Woodward and Evan’s Light on July 24, 1874.
 Evans was described in the patent as a “Gentleman”, but he was a hotel keeper.
 So this is the story of who invented the light bulb.

 Working at Morrison’s Brass Foundry on Adelaide Street in Toronto, they built the first lamp with a shaped rod of carbon.
 The rod was held between electrodes in a glass bulb filled with nitrogen.

 Woodward and Evans were treated as quakes and subjected to much public ridicule.
 “Who needs a glowing piece of metal?”
 They attempted, with very little success, to form a company to raise money to refine and market their invention.
-(Where is the federal government when you really need them?)

 In 1876, Woodward obtained a U.S. patent on his electric lamp.
 In 1879 Thomas Edison considered it important enough to completely buy out the patent from Woodward, Evans, and all their Canadian partners.
 Similar to what we would do today to avoid equipment leasing issues.
 Woodward sold a share of his Canadian patent to Thomas Edison in 1885.